aridjayarecipes/cutesrecipes.web.app/content/post/2232-simple-way-to-make-speedy-potato-island-on-a-pumpkin-sea.md

 1. Add the cream slowly to the pumpkin while smashing it to make the pumpkin cream.
 Also add salt and black pepper while doing it.
 1. Peel the potatoes and chop them into slices, being thick as a finger or so.
 Then boil untill softens.
 1. Chop the onion into very thin slices and fry it together with the bacon, aprox 5 minutes with high heat.
-1. To serve, put the potato slices vertically in the center of the dishes, add the pumpkin cream around it gently with a kitchen spoon and finally add the fried bacon & onion on top of the potato.
+1. To serve, put the potato slices vertically in the center of the dishes, add the pumpkin cream around it gently with a kitchen spoon and finally add the fried bacon &amp; onion on top of the potato.
 1. Enjoy!!